Process and Quality Control Procedures

 8 Microbial Testing

 Routine cheese microbial analyses should include yeast and molds, Salmonella sp., Staphylococcus aeureus, Listeria sp. and Escherichia coli.
 Raw milk cheese of some varieties should be considered higher risk and in some cases cheese made from heat treated but not pasteurized milk must also be considered higher risk.
 Microbial analyses should be performed near the time of retail sale and, preferably also at the time of manufacture.
-A positive test for any species of Listeria should be followed up with specific tests fro Listeria monocytogenes.
-Similarly, substantial numbers of E. coli or Staphylococcus aureus should be followed up with tests for Enterophathogenic E. Coli or coagulase positive Staphylococcus aureus, respectively.
+A positive test for any species of Listeria should be followed up with specific tests for Listeria monocytogenes.
+Similarly, substantial numbers of E. coli or Staphylococcus aureus should be followed up with tests for enterophathogenic E. Coli or coagulase positive Staphylococcus aureus, respectively.
 Cheese whey should be monitored for the presence of bacteriophage specific for the culture currently in use.

 Table 8.1.
 List of Standards for Dairy Products.
 Fluid cow's milk products, except creams, shall have a freezing point of -0.508°C or lower.